.IGS File Extension

 An IGS file is a graphics file saved in a 2D/3D vector format based on the Initial Graphics Exchange Specification (IGES).
 It can store wireframe models, surface or solid object representations, circuit diagrams, and other objects.
 IGS files are used by many CAD programs as a standard ASCII text-based format for saving and exporting vector data.

 IGES is a standard for transferring three-dimensional models between CAD programs.
-You will most likely only encounter an IGS file if you work with CAD software in a field that involves manufacturing, such as the automotive or aerospace industries.
+You will most likely encounter an IGS file only if you work with CAD software in a field that involves manufacturing, such as the automotive or aerospace industries.

 The IGES format was officially introduced in 1980 and was subsequently adopted by many CAD programs.
 In recent years, however, it has been replaced by the newer STEP (.STP) format.

 NOTE: IGS files may also be saved as .IGES files.

 You can open IGS files with various desktop CAD programs, such as Autodesk Fusion 360 (Windows), Dassault Systemes CATIA (multiplatform), Nemetschek VectorWorks (multiplatform), and CADEX CAD Exchanger (macOS).
 You can also open and view IGS files with online viewers by uploading them to CADEX CAD Exchanger Cloud or ShareCAD.org.